 Underfloor heating is turned off / right down before installing or treating your floor

 The underfloor heating system must be turned off / right down prior to installation.
 It is recommended that this is done gradually.
 If your floor is being glued down then it is recommended that you do not commission the UFH for 48 hours after the floor has been fitted to allow the adhesive to cure naturally.
 It is also recommended that the underfloor heating is turned off if you finishing the floor on site and the finish is left to cure naturally.
+Again, be sure to read all instructions specific to the glues, underlays or finish you’re using.

 No hotspots – Heat must be evenly distributed

 It’s very important that the heat beneath your wooden floor is evenly distributed.
 This means that your underfloor heating system must have a heat diffuser such as a screed, liquid compound, aluminium trays etc. Your underfloor heating must be designed in such a way where you do not get hotspots beneath your floor.
-The underside of your flooring must not reach temperatures above 27 degrees celsius.
+The underside of your flooring must not reach temperatures above 27 degrees Celsius.
 If any areas of your floor exceed these limitations it may cause damage to your floor.

 Do not cover the flooring with heavy rugs or coverings